Battle of Forts Jackson and St. Philip: Union preparations

 Farragut had two problems to deal with in addition to any posed by the Confederates.
 The first, dealing with Butler and his army, was handled by simply ignoring him; the Army took no further part in his plans.
 The second was not so easily dismissed; part of Farragut's fleet was a semi-autonomous group of mortar schooners, headed by his foster brother David D. Porter.
 Porter was a master of intrigue who had the ear of Assistant Secretary Fox, and Farragut had to let the mortars be tried, despite his strong personal belief that they would prove worthless.

 In mid-March, Farragut began moving his ships across the bar at the mouth of the river.
 This was not without incident; the depth of water was found to be only 15 ft instead of the 18 ft that was expected.
 At least one ship that the Administration wanted in the expedition, USS Colorado, drew too much to get across.
 To Farragut, the most serious problem presented by the failed effort to bring Colorado into the river was not the reduction in the force he had available, but rather the lost time.
 With Colorado subtracted, the fleet inside the bar included six ships and twelve gunboats.

 After the warships of the squadron were safely in the river, Porter's 26 mortar schooners and associated vessels were brought in with no problems, beginning on March 18.
 In the next month, Farragut had to gauge the strength of the forts, find the range of their guns, determine the nature of other obstructions in the channel, place the mortar boats where they would be most effective, and put his warships in battle condition.
 Working under the intermittent fire of the forts and Confederate gunboats, men of the United States Coast Survey who had been assigned to the Navy went ashore and surveyed the forts from a distance, placing buoys in the river channel to mark where the gunboats should be anchored.
 On April 18, the preliminaries were completed.

 Union chain of command

 In the final days of preparation for his ships to run past the forts, Farragut organized his fleet, dividing it into three sections.
-(This would not be at all exceptional in the Royal Navy, where the division of the fleet into the van, main fleet, and the rear was the usual practice, but the United States Navy had not used full fleets before the Civil War.)
+(This would not have been at all exceptional in the Royal Navy, where the division of the fleet into the van, main fleet, and the rear was the usual practice, but the United States Navy had not used full fleets before the Civil War.)
 Command of the first division of gunboats was given to Captain Theodorus Bailey, who was also appointed second in overall command, to take over if Farragut himself were to become incapacitated.
 Command of the second division of gunboats was given to Captain Henry H. Bell.
 Farragut retained divisional command of the ships for himself.